-Regulations Applicable to Issuers, Brokerage Firms and Other Market Participants

-In March 2003, the CNBV issued certain general regulations applicable to issuers and other securities market participants (Disposiciones de carácter general aplicables a las emisoras de valores y otros participantes del mercado de valores) or "General Issuers' Rules"), which have been amended from time to time since their issuance.
+Regulations Applicable to Issuers, Brokerage Firms and Other Market Participants las emisoras de valores y otros participantes del mercado de valores) or "General Issuers' Rules"), which have been amended from time to time since their issuance.
 The General Issuers' Rules provide a single set of rules governing issuers and issuer activity, among other things.